JuliaML/MLDatasets.jl/README.md

 ### PTBLM
 The PTBLM dataset consists of Penn Treebank sentences for language modeling, available from [tomsercu/lstm](https://github.com/tomsercu/lstm).
 The unknown words are replaced with `<unk>` so that the total vocaburary size becomes 10000.
+Plus, the special word: `<EOS>` is added to the end of each sentence.

 ## Data Size
 | | Type | Train x | Train y | Test x | Test y |